What to do in Banff, a month by month calendar.

 April is a great time to explore the Town of Banff because there are typically fewer visitors around.
 Ski season is wrapping up while the summer rush hasn’t yet begun.
 That makes it a much quieter time to visit this amazing place.

 This is a great time of year to see wildlife, as the animals will be coming out of hibernation.
 The Evening Wildlife Safari will give you a chance to see some of Banff’s creatures as they become active around dusk.
-Or take the Discover Grizzly Bears tour, which will teach you about the incredible bruins that roam the Rocky Mountain forests.

 There’s nothing quite like the thrill of being wildly tossed around on frothy rapids as you hurtle down a river, surrounded by dense pine forest and towering mountains.
 June is a great month for whitewater rafting at both the Kananaskis River and Horseshoe Canyon.